Codium

 What should a first-timer know about Codium?

-- This is a creative, tasting-format kitchen in a small Dutch city with a Michelin star , go with an open mind and an appetite for layered, technically driven cooking.
+- This is a creative, tasting-format kitchen in a small Dutch city with a Michelin star, go with an open mind and an appetite for layered, technically driven cooking.

-- The flavour profile leans salty, acidic, and spiced.
+- The flavour profile leans salty, acidic, spiced.
 If you prefer mild or classical French cuisine, this kitchen may challenge you more than it satisfies.

 - Book as far in advance as possible.
-This is a hard seat to get, and Friday lunch is the most accessible option if your schedule is flexible.
+This is a hard seat to get, Friday lunch is the most accessible option if your schedule is flexible.

-- Wine pairings are worth adding based on OAD recognition , the programme is considered, not an afterthought.
+- Wine pairings are worth adding based on OAD recognition, the programme is considered, not an afterthought.

 Does Codium handle dietary restrictions?